Cross Appointed with First Nations Studies & the Department of Family Medicine

-Richmond, C.A.M (Accepted).
+Richmond, C.A.M (2017).
 'Indigenous Health.'
 In D.Richardson, The International Encyclopedia of Geography: People, the Earth, Environment, and Technology.
-(Wiley-Blackwell)
+(Wiley-Blackwell).

 Williams, J., Richmond, C.A.M, (2015) Cross Cultural Issues in Health Psychology in Hadjistavropoulos, T. & Hadjistavropoulos, H. (Editors), Fundamentals of Health Psychology, (Don Mills: Oxforsd University Press).

 Wilson K., Richmond, C.A.M and Snyder M. 'Indigenous Health' in Encyclopedia of Health, Illness, Behaviour and Society (Wiley-Blackwell).